Travel Advice #2: What To Take

 • Backpack vs Duffel

-If you are hiking the Appalachian Trail you should definitely have a lightweight backpack that is designed to be worn all day for long distances.
+If you are hiking the Appalachian Trail, you should definitely have a lightweight backpack that is designed to be worn all day for long distances.
 However, a duffel is more appropriate for international travel because it is lockable and designed for durability.

 • Technical Backpacks

 For hiking long-distance trails, I recommend Osprey brand backpacks, as they are extremely well designed to carry all your camping gear efficiently and come with a lifetime warranty.
 I took an ultralight 48-liter Exos for hiking the Appalachian Trail when I only needed to carry three days of food and a maximum of 30 pounds on my back.
 Then, I used a more robust 65-liter Atmos for hiking the Pacific Crest Trail, where I needed to carry ten days of food in a bear canister.
-When fully loaded it weighed over 42 pounds, which made 14,000-foot peaks quite grueling, but this pack allowed me to carry the weight very efficiently.
+When fully loaded it weighed over 42 pounds, which made 14,000-foot peaks quite grueling, but this pack allowed me to carry the weight efficiently.

 • Duffel Bags

 For adventure travel, I recommend North Face brand duffels because they are crafted from heavy-duty material, allow easy access to all your gear, and it can be locked during transit.
 I took a 70-liter Duffel across South America, where I planned to go on many 3-day camping trips, so I packed a 30-liter ultralight backpack in the bottom of the duffel under my camping gear.
-This set-up allowed me to take a bus to a National Park gateway city, pack my essential gear in the 30L backpack for the adventure, and then leave everything else in my duffel at the hostel.
-Alternatively, I used a smaller 50-liter Duffel for traveling across SE Asia with no camping gear, but I brought a 14″ laptop and a yoga mat.
+This set-up allowed me to take a bus to a National Park gateway city, pack my essential gear in the Black Diamond Speed 30L ruck for the adventure, and then leave everything else in my duffel at the hostel.
+Alternatively, I used a smaller 50-liter NF Duffel for traveling across SE Asia with no camping gear, but I brought a 14″ laptop and a yoga mat.

 • Lock and Cable

-I strongly advise taking a high-quality three-digit combination lock to secure your duffel bag, but make sure the lock’s hook will pass through the zipper’s loops.
+I would advise taking a high-quality three-digit combination lock to secure your duffel bag, but make sure the lock’s hook will pass through the zipper’s loops.
 At a hardware store, I made a 6-foot (2m) length of thin 3/32-inch (2.4mm) metal cable with a crimped loop at both ends, which I use with the lock to secure my duffle to a bed frame in a hostel, or a coconut tree on a beach.

 • Daypacks